MexicoCity.cdmx.gob.mx

 It’s famous worldwide as the first skyscraper successfully built in a highly active seismic zone.

-Current occupants include the Museo del Bicentenario, the Miralto restaurant, a permanent and temporary exhibitions, a café and the most famous viewing platform in the city.
+Current occupants include the Museo del Bicentenario, the Miralto restaurant, a permanent and temporary exhibition space, a café and the most famous viewing platform in the city.

 Quick facts on the Building